Surkhay II

-Surkhay Khan Kun-Butta (Сурхай-хан Хъунбутта) or erroneously Khanbutai, Khon-Butai, Khomutai was an 18th-century Dagestani military leader as well as last independent Gazikumukh Khan.
+Surkhay Khan Kun-Butta (Сурхай-хан Хъунбутта) or erroneously Khanbutai, Khon-Butai, Khomutai was an 18th-century Lak military leader as well as last independent Gazikumukh Khan.

 Background

 He was born in 1744, probably in Kumukh to Muhammad Khan of Gazikumukh and his Azerbaijani wife from Ustajlu tribe.
 Not much is known about his early life.
 According to Abbasgulu Bakikhanov, his mother was taken captive during his father's siege of Shabran.
 Abdullah khan Ustajlu, commander of the garrison of city was killed during the raid.
 Surkhay was born a year after the campaign and named after his grandfather Surkhay I. He had a half brother named Shaykh Mardan bek, who detested Surkhay because of their father's love towards him, as his mother was not from a noble family.